valerieniloinsigh31/footnote-app/README.md

 - Following deployment, I could access the deployed live project.

-## Additional steps for dpeloyment on Github
+## Additional steps for deployment on Github
 - There were a number of tasks to be completed prior to deployment as the project was moved from development to production phase.
 - I disablef debug.
 This gets rid of the traceback which may have compromised the site.
 -Install 'X-Frame Options=Same Origin'.
 This is a CORS(Cross Origin Resource Sharing) security feature.